artintellica/artintellica/ts/www-artintellica-com/docs/blog/0078-rl-torch-33-torch-nn.md

 - Understand how high-level abstractions save time, reduce bugs, and let you focus more on ideas.

-**Up next:** You’ll explore and visualize the nonlinear building block of deep
-nets: the **activation function**.
-You’ll see how these unlock expressivity and speed up learning.
+**Up next:** You’ll explore and visualize nonlinear neural network building blocks—**activation functions**—and see how these unlock expressivity and speed up learning.

-_You’re now building neural nets “the real way”.
+_You’re now building neural nets “the real way.”
 Take pride in your object-oriented power—see you in Part 3.4!_